Yixli9811/COMS-4115-Numera/generator/README.md

 - `BINOP`: Performs a binary operation.
 - `UNARY`: Performs a unary operation.
 - `PRINT`: Prints a temporary variable’s value.
+- `INPUT`: Reads an input from the user and stores it in a temporary variable.
 - `JUMP`: Unconditional jump to a label.
 - `JUMP_IF_FALSE`: Conditional jump if a value is false.
 - `LABEL`: Marks a position in the code.